From A Wiki of Ice and Fire

 - The streets of Old Volantis are overrun with white dwarf elephants.
 The big grey elephants are not uncommon either.

-- Great cogs carry the Golden Company’s elephants Westerosi shores, some were had last been seen at Lys before the storm that had scattered half the fleet.
-As Prince Aegon Targaryen arrives to join Jon Connington at the Griffin’s Roost he rides at the head of column of three hundred horse with three elephants lumbering in the rear.
+- Great cogs carry the Golden Company’s elephants to Westerosi shores.
+Some were had last been seen at Lys before the storm that scattered half the fleet.
+As Prince Aegon Targaryen arrives to join Jon Connington at the Griffin’s Roost, he rides at the head of a column of three hundred horse with three elephants lumbering in the rear.

 - During the Volantene elections elephants have the names of would-be triarchs painted on their sides.